22分钟阅读更新于 2026年6月

 2. Dogashima Ginsui

 For the definitive Izu view, Dogashima Ginsui on the west coast is unmatched.
-The ryokan is celebrated for its rotenburo, which offers a breathtaking panoramic vista across Suruga Bay towards the Southern Alps and, on clear days, a perfect silhouette of Mt.
+The ryokan is celebrated for its rotenburo, which offers a striking panoramic vista across Suruga Bay towards the Southern Alps and, on clear days, a perfect silhouette of Mt.
 Fuji.
 The sunset from these baths is a core memory for many visitors.
 The ryokan itself is a large, modern resort-style inn, but it delivers an exceptional experience with a focus on this spectacular natural setting.
 Rooms are spacious and ocean-facing, many with private balconies.
 The kaiseki meals heavily feature fresh local seafood from the bay below.
 While it lacks the ancient history of Shuzenji's inns, Dogashima Ginsui provides a powerful connection to The Izu Peninsula coastline and its most famous mountain view.
 It is located on the west coast, approximately a 2.5-hour train journey from Tokyo to Izukyu-Shimoda Station, then a 60-minute bus ride.

 Price tier: Luxury (¥50,000–¥100,000)